-On the 1st of September, the Circular Agronomics project was officially launched!
+On 1 September 2018, the Circular Agronomics project was officially launched!
 A good management of carbon (C), nitrogen (N), phosphorus (P) and potassium (K) is crucial to maintain a fertile and healthy soil and allow adequate plant growth and development.
-Currently, half of the N and P applied annually to croplands in the EU is derived from non-renewable sources such as phosphate rock or is produced by processes which consume large amounts of fossil fuels like natural gas.
-In addition to this, large amounts of N and P are lost from agricultural systems resulting in large losses of nutrients and carbon into the environment with significant negative impacts on soils, water and air and constituting unacceptable health and environmental costs.
+Currently, half of the N and P applied annually to croplands in the EU is derived from non-renewable sources such as phosphate rock or is produced via processes which consume large amounts of fossil fuels like natural gas.
+In addition to this, large amounts of N and P are lost from agricultural systems, resulting in large losses of nutrients and carbon into the environment with significant negative impacts on soils, water and air and constituting unacceptable health and environmental costs.

 If you want to follow this project through its development, please do sign up for the bi-annual newsletter here: http://eepurl.com/dJXG3Y